softvis-research/featurelocation/README.md

 Execute `./featurelocation PATH_TO_CONFIG_DIR PATH_TO_OUTPUT_FILE`

 `PATH_TO_CONFIG_DIR` should contain all configurations of a given scenario.
-Each configuration file should specify a certain configuration using all files.
+Each configuration file should specify a certain configuration using all features.
-Features, which are not included in the configuration, should be prefix with `not_`.
+Features, which are not included in the configuration, are prefixed with `not_`.
 **Important:** The directory with configurations should not contain any other files than configuration files, because the program will try to interpret them as configuration files.

 ## Output Format